Nephritis

 - Choose a balanced ration introduced over 2 or more weeks.

-- Prevent weeds by quarantining new sheep for 7 days and using weed deterrents, and provide adequate hay in weedy paddocks.
+- Prevent weeds by quarantining new sheep for 7 days and using weed deterrents and provide adequate hay in weedy paddocks.

 - Measure drench and antibiotic dosage rates accurately and use faecal egg counts to determine if drenching is required.